jacksonhehe/La-Virtual-Zone-/README.md

 ## Data Persistence

-The backend now connects directly to Supabase, so no local PostgreSQL setup is required.
+The platform now stores all data in a PostgreSQL database managed by Prisma.
 Run `npm run start:dev` inside `server/` to start the API.

 ## Recuperar contraseña